ProAccess/place-image/readme.md

 ## For headings

-- keep_with_next – Used with *Headings* to keep them from being ‘orphaned’ at bottom of page.
-Note, its effect may be compromised if too close to an image, e.g., `keep_with_next=true`.
+- keep_with_next – Used with *Headings* to keep them from being ‘orphaned’ at bottom of page, e.g., `keep_with_next=true`.
+Note, its effect may be compromised if the heading is too close to an image.

 ## Control globally or just individually